 Great Wall of China

 You cannot talk about China without mentioning the Great Wall.
-The further you go from Beijing, the more authentic and less crowded sections you’ll see, and when you do reach it you’ll quickly realise that this incredible series of fortifications, strung out over 13,000 miles along a twisting, dipping east-west line simply must be seen to be believed.
+The further you go from Beijing, the more you'll come across authentic and less-crowded sections.
+When you reach it you’ll quickly realise that this incredible series of fortifications, strung out for more than 13,000 miles along a twisting, dipping east-west line, simply must be seen to be believed.

-Considered the 8th Wonder of the World, the Terracotta Army are a series of three accidentally discovered underground pits in Xi’an containing 8,000 life-size terracotta figures that stand guard at the tomb of China’s first emperor.
+Considered the eighth Wonder of the World, the Terracotta Army is a series of three accidentally discovered underground pits in Xi’an containing 8,000 life-size terracotta figures that stand guard at the tomb of China’s first emperor.
 The detail is astounding: each warrior wears body armour, the soles of their shoes display tread patterns, and each of their heads and hands are unique.

 Chengdu Panda Breeding Centre

-Despite their exalted status, threats from humans have left no more that 1,600 giant pandas in the wild and Chengdu was created with the sole purpose of rearing and breeding the hallowed creature.
-96% of its 92 acres are verdure and bamboo to provide a natural environment in which the pandas can thrive and prepare for release into the wild.
+Despite their exalted status, threats from humans have left no more that 1,600 giant pandas in the wild, and the Chengdu center was created with the sole purpose of rearing and breeding the hallowed creatures.
+Of its 92 acres, 96 percent is verdure and bamboo-filled, providing a natural environment in which the pandas can thrive and prepare for their release into the wild.